HackYourFutureBelgium/lab-antwerp-1/student-bios/AlinaTaoRao.md

 :earth_asia:I come form China.
 :cherry_blossom:I live in Antwerpen.
 :dolphin:I love zumba dancing and cooking.
-:hatching_chick:I am learning how to become a qualified programmer at HYF.
+:hatching_chick:I am learning how to become a qualified programmer.

 ---
 I like one of Forrest Gump‘s famous sayings:
 >**Life is like a box of chocolates, you never know what you are going to get.**